-Grades Grade Points per 3 credit course Grades Grade Points per 3 credit course
+Grades Grade Points Grades Grade Points

+per 3 credit course per 3 credit course

 A 4.0 C+ 2.3

 A- 3.7 С 2.0

 B+ 3.3 C- 1.7

 В 3.0 F 0

 B- 2.7

 W - Withdrawal from a course before the third class meeting of the course; the grade "W" does not affect the computation of the cumulative grade point average.
 There is no assignment of credit hours toward degree requirements.
-A request for withdrawal from graduate course/s must be made in writing to the instructor of the course, with a copy to the administrative head of the Loeb-Sullivan School.
+A request for withdrawal from graduate course/s must be made in writing to the instructor of the course, with a copy to the Associate Dean of the Loeb-Sullivan School.

 I - The grade "I" must be resolved within one calendar year.
-After one year the grade will convert to F. If unusual circumstances arise such as a call up to military service, call back for seagoing merchant marine officers, or long-term personal or family illness, a student may request that the grade of F be converted to a grade of W. Such a grade change requires the approval of the graduate faculty meeting as the committee of the whole.
-A student may request the grade of F be converted to a letter grade A to C with the approval of the graduate faculty meeting as a committee of the whole and the original course instructor provided all work is completed to the satisfaction of the original course instructor.
+After one year the grade will convert to F. If unusual circumstances arise such as a call up to military service, call back for seagoing merchant marine officers, or long-term personal or family illness, a student may request that the grade of F be converted to a grade of W. Such a grade change requires the approval of the graduate faculty meeting as a committee of the whole.
+A student may request the grade of F be converted to a letter grade A to C with the approval of the graduate faculty meeting as a committee of the whole.
+All work must be submitted and completed to the satisfaction of the original course instructor.
 The grade change from F to W or letter grade also requires the approval of the Academic Dean or his/her designated representative.